James Madison University: 21st century

-During the first decade of the 21st century, under JMU's fifth President, Linwood H. Rose, the university continued to rapidly expand, not only through new construction east of Interstate 81, but also on the west side of campus.
+During the first decade of the 21st century under Linwood H. Rose (JMU's fifth president), the university continued to expand, not only through new construction east of Interstate 81 but also on the west side of campus.
 In early 2005, JMU purchased the Rockingham Memorial Hospital campus just north of the main JMU campus for over $40 million.
-The hospital has since moved, and JMU now occupies the site after having made substantial renovations to it.
-In June 2005, the university expanded across South High Street by leasing the former Harrisonburg High School building from the City of Harrisonburg.
-In May 2006, the university purchased the property.
-The sale was approved in June 2005 for $17 million.
-The university named the old HHS building Memorial Hall.
-Recently completed projects include the Rose Library on the east side of campus, which opened on August 11, 2008.
+The hospital has since moved and JMU now occupies the site.
+In June 2005, the university expanded across South High Street by leasing, and then purchasing the former Harrisonburg High School building.

 The rapid expansion of JMU's campus has at times created tension in the city-university relationship.
 In 2006, the local ABC affiliate reported that the university had nearly doubled in size in the preceding 20 years, including purchases of several local properties.

-The university has also experienced tension with local residents with occasional clashes between local police and students at a popular off-campus block party.
-In 2000, a party with about 2,500 students grew out of hand and required a police presence at the Forest Hills townhouse complex on Village Lane.
+The university has also experienced tension with local residents and local police when 2,500 students at an off-campus block party grew unruly in 2000.
 Ten years later, police equipped with riot gear used force to disperse a group of 8,000 college-aged people at the party.
-Several participants were airlifted to a medical center in Charlottesville to treat their injuries.
+Several participants were airlifted to a medical center in Charlottesville for treatment.
 The university condemned the block party attendees' behavior.

 In August 2021, the university received national criticism from conservative political commentators and university alumni after an orientation leader training video and other publications surfaced that supposedly labeled white Americans and Christians as oppressors.
-In a statement to Fox News, the university stood by the training, saying, "The training was held to help ensure that every student guide for freshmen orientation had the tools and understanding to work with incoming students, who might have a different background than their own."
+In a statement to Fox News, the university stood by the training.

+In March 2025, it was announced that James C. Schmidt would become the seventh president and he is scheduled to take office in July 2025.